8 Min.

 Incorrect wage tax deduction

 Your employer is responsible for the correct wage tax deduction (Lohnsteuerabzug) and for the accurate certification and transmission of your wage data to the tax authorities.
-If they have made errors in the wage tax deduction, they are generally not allowed to retroactively correct the wage tax deduction after submitting the income tax statement.
+If they have made errors in the wage tax deduction, they are generally not allowed to retroactively correct the wage tax deduction after submitting the wage tax statement.
 (Exception: In cases of employee fraud, the employer may claim a reduction in the withheld wage tax (resulting from that fraud) by submitting a corrected wage tax declaration (Lohnsteuer-Anmeldung) to the tax office.)

 If employers have withheld too little wage tax, they must report this to the local tax office (§ 41c paragraph 4 EStG).
 This is called a “liability-exempt notification” and exempts them from being liable for the missing wage tax.
 The tax office then retrieves the missing wage tax from the employee - either as part of your tax return process or (if you do not submit a tax return) through an wage tax demand notice (Lohnsteuer-Nachforderungsbescheid).